akshitagit/Join-organization/README.md

 ### Simple steps to join:

-> Raise a issue or solve any issue and raise a PR.
+> Raise a issue or solve any issue in open-source-DSA-code repo and raise a PR.

 > Write issue title "Request for joining".